 For this latest edition of our Smoke & Fire food experience, host Lesley and BK resident chef Louise have turned to France for inspiration: vintage, unashamedly pretentious French cuisine, served at social tables around the lush Bartholomeus Klip gardens.
-As usual, guests can expect a whirlwind of flavours, colours, smells, textures, and sounds – all connected somehow by the central African theme of smoke and fire.
-And it gets better … the proudly Swartland-based wine-making duo David and Nadia will be keeping your glasses topped up with some of their best locally grown and produced wines.
+As usual, guests shared a whirlwind of flavours, colours, smells, textures, and sounds – all connected somehow by the central African theme of smoke and fire – while the proudly Swartland-based wine-making duo David and Nadia kept the glasses topped up with some of their best locally grown and produced wines.

 What happens when you ask twin sisters with Italian and South African roots to throw a dinner party?
 Truth is, we never know.
 Will they attempt to braai ravioli?
 Smoke a pizza?
 Add jam to the prosciutto?
 What we do know is that they have announced an Italian/Mediterranean-themed “forest feast” in the Elandsberg Nature Reserve with a live opera performance.
 We also know that they have invited the good people from Quoin Rock Wine Estate & Vineyards to showcase their award-winning wines.

 Chef Louise Gillett invites Christo Pretorius – friend and like-minded crafter and juggler of delicious experiences – to cook local produce on open fires (“touched by fire”).
 Both chefs are inspired by flavours, textures and colours collected on their travels and various work experiences around the globe.
 This edition of the BK Smoke & Fire Experience is held at the silos and feed shed in the farmyard.

 View photos by Kikitography here